The phenomenon of prostitution in the Philippines has increased in magnitude and complexity in the face of worsening poverty in the Philippines.

-Talikala envisions a gender-fair relations between women and men, who enjoy equality and full participation towards the development of Peoples and society.
+Talikala envisions gender-fair relations between women and men, who enjoy equality and full participation towards the development of peoples and society.

 Hence, it is Talikala’s goal to improve the quality of life of women who are victims and survivors of sex trafficking and prostitution.

 To promote gender equity and justice in society;

 To improve the reproductive condition of women in prostitution;